 As you don’t want the discussion to die out while you’re away, you should set Akismet WordPress plugin to do all the work for you.

-In WordPress settings in “Discussion” some bloggers usually have “Comment author must have a previously approved comment” checked.
+In WordPress settings in “Discussion” some usually have “Comment author must have a previously approved comment” checked.
 By removing this you let Akismet automatically approve comments.

 There is a tiny risk that one or two spam comments might go through the filter but I find Akismet generally does a great job.
 Get comfortable about letting Akismet control and moderate the comments section for you.